WASasquatch/was-node-suite-comfyui/README.md

      - Depends on `scikit-learn`, will attempt to install on first run.
    - Supports color range of 8-256
    - Utilizes font in `./res/` unless unavailable, then it will utilize internal better then nothing font.
+ - Image Dragan Photography Filter: Apply a Andrzej Dragan photography style to a image
  - Image Edge Detection Filter: Detect edges in a image
  - Image Film Grain: Apply film grain to a image
  - Image Filter Adjustments: Apply various image adjustments to a image